Vedansh-Sethi/Vedansh-Sethi/README.md

 ### 🧠 Aspiring Neuro-AI Developer | 💻 C++ Learner | 🧬 Curious About How the Brain Works

 I'm a college student passionate about combining **low-level programming** with **neuroscience** to build intelligent, brain-inspired systems.
-Currently mastering C++ (core + intermediate), and working on hands-on projects to deeply understand the concepts I'm learning.
+Currently mastering C++.

 ### 🛠️ Tech Stack:
 - **Languages:** Learning `C++`, moving to `Python` next